ePages-de/Mockify/README.md

 [![Build Status](https://travis-ci.org/ePages-de/Mockify.svg?branch=master)](https://travis-ci.org/ePages-de/Mockify)
 # NAME

-Devel::Mockify - Mockify!
+Test::Mockify - Mockify!

 # SYNOPSIS

-    use Devel::Mockify;
+    use Test::Mockify;

 # DESCRIPTION

-Devel::Mockify in a nutshell:
+Test::Mockify in a nutshell:

 ## getMockObject
 Provides the actual mocked object which you can use in the test.